neuroconductor-devel/oro.nifti/README.md

 ![CRAN Downloads Badge](http://cranlogs.r-pkg.org/badges/grand-total/oro.nifti)
 ![CRAN Downloads Badge](http://cranlogs.r-pkg.org/badges/oro.nifti)

 The R package **oro.nifti** contains functions for the input/output and visualization of medical imaging data that follow either the ANALYZE, NIfTI or AFNI formats.
-This package is part of the <a href="http://rigorousanalytics.blogspot.com">Rigorous Analytics</a> bundle.
+This package is part of the [Rigorous Analytics](https://rigorousanalytics.blogspot.com) bundle.